Damansara Utama: Commerce

-Damansara Utama has its own shopping mall known as The Starling, while there are several other shopping complexes that are located in areas nearby such as Tropicana City Mall in SS2; 1 Utama in Bandar Utama Damansara; The Curve, IKEA, Ikano Power Centre in Mutiara Damansara; and The Atria at neighbouring Damansara Jaya.
+Damansara Utama has its own shopping mall known as The Starling opened in 2016.
+There are several other shopping complexes that are located in areas nearby such as 3 Damansara (formerly Tropicana City Mall) in SS2; 1 Utama in Bandar Utama Damansara; The Curve, IKEA, IPC Shopping Centre (formerly Ikano Power Centre) in Mutiara Damansara; and Atria Shopping Gallery (formerly The Atria) at neighbouring Damansara Jaya.

 Education

 Primary and secondary education is provided by the Sekolah Kebangsaan Damansara Utama/Damansara Utama Primary school and SMK Damansara Utama/Damansara Utama Secondary School respectively.
 KDU (Kolej Damansara Utama) is in the vicinity.

 Healthcare

-The Damansara Specialist Hospital is in the adjacent suburb of [Damansara Kim] along Jalan SS 20/10.
+The Damansara Specialist Hospital is in the adjacent suburb of Damansara Kim along Jalan SS20/10.
 The hospital is managed by Kumpulan Perubatan (Johor) Sdn Bhd.
 It provides all the services, facilities and amenities of a modern hospital.

 There are clinics and pharmacies in Damansara Utama closer to Uptown square.

 Religion

 Residents practice Islam, Buddhism, Christianity, Hinduism, Confucianism, Taoism and others.